-TOWEL.
-A small towel or "Pack Towel" is usually enough.

-MONEY.
-Bring money for lunch at the campus cafeteria on the day your trip leaves.
-It can come in handy for gas stops on the drive.
-Small amounts of cash are fine; you shouldn't need much money on this trip.

-ZIP LOCK BAGS, the freezer type are best.
+- TOWEL.
+A small towel or "Pack Towel" is usually enough. - MONEY.
+Bringing money for snacks can come in handy for gas stops on the drive.
+Small amounts of cash are fine; you shouldn't need much money on this trip. - ZIP LOCK BAGS, the freezer type are best.
 Bring enough of them to keep your smaller things dry.